 We decided to go with the new OutBack RADIAN 8Kw inverter and the Outback AGM batteries, since they don’t require watering or venting.
 He had space on the wall where his current Main breaker panel was located, so we just expanded with some extra plywood.
 We hung the inverter and mounted the battery bank directly below it so that we would minimize the distance the 4/0 Battery cable would need to cover.

 If you look back at the 2nd picture, you can see TWO large boxes with cables coming from them.
 These are two 4Kw inverters.
-The RADIAN design is REDUNDANT – if one quits, you still have power, just 1/2 power!
+The RADIAN design is redundant- if one quits, you still have power, just 1/2 power.
 That’s better than NONE when the power is down.
-I think this is the BEST feature of the RADIAN design!
+I think this is the best feature of the radiant design!

 Wow, thanks to all who attended my seminar this year!
 I changed it up a little and made it a presentation of good-to-know FACTS about solar – every aspect of it.
 Ended up with about 10 minutes of open questions, and I got lucky again – I was able to answer every one with a solid response!
 Sorry I left my NEW box of business cards at home, but I think the 12 folks who came up to get the 12 I had were the folks most interested in future contact (I hope!).
 I promised I’d post the PowerPoint presentation, so here it is with the presenters notes included.
 MEN FAIR 2014 Presentation Nothing that will rock the world, but there might be just that one photo, or factoid that you’ve been looking for!
 Thanks again for all who were in the PACKED tent (even if you just wanted to get out of the rain!)

 Here are some highlights from a recent article in SOLAR INDUSTRY MAGAZINE.

 If several recently introduced legislative bills give any indication, Congress has heard the call from solar energy advocates to modify the investment tax credit (ITC).